Israel and Beyond - Israel

 Day 7 Tiberias/Tel Aviv

 Head to the sparkling shores of the Mediterranean, stopping at the coastal city of Haifa.
 Then travel south to Caesarea Maritima to explore the ruins of Herod’s great harbour city.
-Afterward, continue to bustling Tel Aviv for our last evening.
+Afterward, continue to bustling Tel Aviv for our last evening in Israel.

 Day 8 Tel Aviv